|Nutrition Facts (per serving)|

 - Layer slices of fresh oranges and lemons in a ring mold.
 Add other fruits with contrasting colors like berries, grapes, blueberries, and/or sliced kiwis.
 Use herbs like mint leaves and edible flowers like violets, rose petals, or pansies for a beautiful look.

-- Fill the ring with the fruit with the punch mixture, or use water if you prefer to make just an ice ring.
+- Fill the ring with the punch mixture, or use water if you prefer to make just an ice ring.
 Place the mold in the freezer.

 - Once the ring is frozen, check the level and add another inch of punch or water and continue adding 1 inch at a time until it is as thick as you want.

-- When you're ready to serve, place the iced ring in a large punch bowl and add the fruit punch around it for decoration, temperature, and flavor.
+- When you're ready to serve, place the iced ring in a large punch bowl and add the fruit punch around it.

 Other variations for an iced presentation: